Day 3 is brilliant.

 This is the first of many hikes over the next three weeks.

-The Spinc Loop is challenging enough to give you a good workout, but not too strenuous in that you can still chat away and have a laugh with friends as you climb.
+The Spinc Loop (see our Glendalough walks guide) is challenging enough to give you a good workout, but not too strenuous in that you can still chat away and have a laugh with friends as you climb.